WailGree/tech-interview-workbook-cdne/docs/module_oop.md

 #### What is a linked list?
 How to find if a linked list has a loop?
 #### What is the Big O time complexity of the common operations in an ArrayList, LinkedList, HashMap?
 And of a bubble sort, quicksort, finding items in a Binary Search tree?
 #### How does HashMap work?
+HashMap in Java works on hashing principle.
+It is a data structure which allows us to store object and retrieve it in constant time O(1) provided we know the key.
 #### Why is it important for keys in a map to have an immutable type?
 (Consider String for example.)
+If jey are immutable, the object's hashcode wont change and it allows caching the hashcode of different keys which makes the overall retrieval process very fast.
 ### Other

 #### What is a garbage collector, in a nutshell?
+Java applications obtain objects in memory as needed.
+It is the task of garbage collection (GC) in the Java virtual machine (JVM) to automatically determine what memory is no longer being used by a Java application and to recycle this memory for other uses.
 ## Programming paradigms

 ### Procedural

 #### What is casting?
 What is the difference between up vs downcasting?
+Up-casting is casting to a supertype, while downcasting is casting to a subtype.
+Upcasting and downcasting gives us advantages, like Polymorphism or grouping of different objects.
+We can treat an object of a child class type to be as an object of its parent class type.
+This is called upcasting.
 #### Which order should we catch the exceptions?
 Why?
+Any order the compiler will accept is correct.

 ### Object-oriented